“Joy does not simply happen to us. We have to choose joy and keep choosing it every day. “– Henri Nouwen

 Birthday Party for Jesus

-For dessert, we always have a birthday party for Jesus, complete with cake, candles, ice cream, and singing.
+For dessert on Christmas Eve, we always have a birthday party for Jesus, complete with cake, candles, ice cream, and singing.
 We started doing this before the kids were born, and we’ll never stop!
 It’s one of our favorite family Christmas traditions.
 When the kids were little, we used to bake the cake together.
-As they’ve gotten older, they’ve taken over the baking and decorating.
+As they’ve gotten older, they’ve typically taken over the baking and decorating.
 When my son Weston married Sarah (who teaches 2nd grade AND has a side hustle baking business!), she and Becca took over.
 (And the decorating improved, thanks to Sarah!)
-This year, my sister and her daughter are going to do the honors.
+This year, I’m going to do the baking honors, because Sarah will be in Arizona and Becca won’t get home until late at night on the 24th.
+(Read that: Jesus will be having a gluten-free Birthday cake this year and everyone will have to deal.) 😂

 When the kids were little, they did a full-on nativity play!
 Even as they got older and bigger, the only thing that changed was that the costumes got smaller!
-Last year, we finally stopped that, but Bob still reads portions of Luke 1 and 2 while we eat Jesus’ birthday cake.
-It’s one of our most beloved family Christmas traditions.
+Two years ago, we finally stopped, but I’m sure we’ll start it up again when grandkids come along!
+No matter what, Bob reads portions of Luke 1 and 2 while we eat Jesus’ birthday cake.
+It’s one of our most precious family Christmas traditions.

-After dinner and Birthday cake, we play LCR!
+After dinner and birthday cake on Christmas Eve, we play LCR!
 (LCR stands for “left, center, right.”)
 If you’ve never heard of the game, you need to know about it!
 The best thing about this game is that it’s a game of chance.
 (That means there’s no arguing.
 YAY!)

 Each player starts the game with three poker chips and takes turns rolling the three dice.
 For each “L” rolled, they give a chip to the player on their left.
 For each “R” rolled, they give a chip to the player on their right.
 For each “C” rolled, they put a chip in the middle of the table.
 For each dot rolled, nothing occurs.
 The dice are then passed to the next player.
 When one player has all of the chips, that player wins the game.